hpe-dev-incubator/hpe-dev-portal/content/blog/mapping-kubernetes-services-to-hpe-ezmeral-container-platform-gateway.md

 So now you got a website running on Kubernetes, and you want to share this website to your friends.
 It turns out that your friends cannot open the website.
 The reason behind is that in order to get a deployment expose to the public, a service object is needed to tell Kubernetes which services port is mapped to the deployment.

 To expose your deployment, just run the command `expose deployment` with the name of the deployment and the port number the pod used to create a service object.
 In this case, it will be port 8080.
 Run `get services` to view the services and the mapped services port.
-Now you can access the website externally using the Kubernetes cluster IP together with the services port.
+Now you can access the website externally using the Kubernetes nodes IP address together with the services port.